Blog /Customer Psychology

 And this is happening to 98% of your customers, every single day.

+These programs share a fatal flaw: they do not interrupt the forgetting curve.
 They rely on the customer to remember.
 But remembering is exactly what the brain is designed NOT to do.

 When information is reinforced at strategic intervals, memory retention jumps dramatically:

 The key is timing.
-Reminders need to arrive before the memory fades completely—typically at days 1, 3, 7, and 14.
+Reminders need to arrive before the memory fades completely — typically at days 1, 3, 7, and 14.

 To beat the forgetting curve, you need to give customers two things: